Buffett Still A Buyer, Will Seritage Shares Go Higher?

 The odds aren’t good, and Seritage’s balance sheet makes it difficult to execute on the value creation blueprint.

-Sears is currently paying an average rent of $4.30 per square foot with annual rent bumps of 2% on its overall portfolio, Dijkum estimates that Sears rents at ‘A’ rated malls are approximately $7.50 per square foot currently versus closer to $35 to $40 at estimated market level.
+Sears is currently paying an average rent of $4.30 per square foot, with annual rent bumps of 2% on its overall portfolio.
+Dijkum estimates that Sears rents at "A" rated malls are approximately $7.50 per square foot currently, versus closer to $35-40 at estimated market level.

-Dijkum points out that “while SRG’s real estate angle appears attractive, the company would have to navigate the likely bankruptcy of its largest tenant.
+He points out that “while SRG’s real estate angle appears attractive, the company would have to navigate the likely bankruptcy of its largest tenant.
 Rental payments rank above unsecured creditors but a filing would allow Sears to restructure its leases with landlords.”

-Approximately 75% of estimated current annual Seritage NOI of $199 million comes from Sears, a junk rated mass market retailer that is burning through cash.
-Sears has been selling assets like Seritage in order to fund its core retail operations in the hope that sales stabilize but last year saw another 6.5% comparable sales decline.
+Approximately 75% of estimated current annual Seritage NOI of $199 million comes from Sears, a junk-rated mass market retailer that is burning through cash.
+Sears has been selling assets like Seritage in order to fund its core retail operations in the hope that sales stabilize, but last year saw another 6.5% comparable sales decline.

 Sears would appear to be running out of assets to sell after listing both Land’s End and Seritage.
-Sears credit spreads have ballooned to over 1300 bps over the past 6 months while credit default swaps are over 2000 bps.
+The company's credit spreads have ballooned to over 1300 bps over the past 6 months, while credit default swaps are over 2000 bps.

-Seritage currently trades at a substantial premium to Dijkum’s estimate of current NAV (of $32) and he suggests that Seritage “should issue significant equity to de-risk its massive exposure to Sears and pay down its restrictive and expensive debt.
-The $1.16 billion of senior and mezzanine debt can be repaid in July with an estimated $81 million penalty.”
+Seritage currently trades at a substantial premium to Dijkum’s estimate of current NAV (of $32), and he suggests that Seritage “should issue significant equity to de-risk its massive exposure to Sears and pay down its restrictive and expensive debt.
+The $1.16 billion of senior and mezzanine debt can be repaid in July with an estimated $81 million penalty”.

-The bulk of value in the Seritage portfolio lies in its space at ‘A’ rated malls which account for roughly 40% of total NOI while malls in general represent 60% of NOI, based on estimates.
-At market rents, mall based space would represent approximately 70% of value.
+The bulk of value in the Seritage portfolio lies in its space at "A" rated malls which account for roughly 40% of total NOI, while malls in general represent 60% of NOI, based on estimates.
+At market rents, mall-based space would represent approximately 70% of value.

-Reduced leverage would make Seritage more attractive to REIT dedicated investors who have largely avoided the stock so far.
-While the company certainly has strong NOT growth potential, the current share price suggests that the value creation is already priced-in and investors should avoid buying shares based upon optimistic return forecasts.
+Reduced leverage would make Seritage more attractive to REIT-dedicated investors who have largely avoided the stock so far.
+While the company certainly has strong NOT growth potential, the current share price suggests that the value creation is already priced in, and investors should avoid buying shares based upon optimistic return forecasts.

-I concur with Dijkum’s Target Price of $38 as that seems like a sound entry price.
-However, I consider this name “speculative” regardless of the entry price, and I prefer to recommend shares in the high-quality REITs such as Simon Property Group (SPG), Tanger Factory Outlets (SKT), Taubman Centers (TCO), and General Growth (GGP).
-Dijkum explains,
+I concur with Dijkum’s target price of $38, as that seems like a sound entry price.
+However, I consider this name “speculative” regardless of the entry price, and I prefer to recommend shares in the high-quality REITs such as Simon Property Group (NYSE:SPG), Tanger Factory Outlet Centers (NYSE:SKT), Taubman Centers (NYSE:TCO), and GGP, Inc. (NYSE:GGP).
+Dijkum explains:

 “We believe mall industry is undergoing a winnowing process which is accelerated by ecommerce.
 Not all malls are created equal.
 ‘A’ malls are increasing their dominance in capturing consumer spending.
 Commodity-like ‘B’ malls are having issues differentiating themselves with consumers and retailers.
 The ‘C’ mall segment (which represents a minor part of overall listed mall owners’ portfolio) runs greatest risk of obsolescence.”